Technicolor: Process 3

 The first feature made entirely in the Technicolor Process 3 was The Viking (1928), which had a synchronized score and sound effects.
 Redskin (1929), with a synchronized score, and The Mysterious Island (1929), a part-talkie, were photographed almost entirely in this process also but included some sequences in black and white.
 The following talkies were made entirely – or almost entirely – in Technicolor Process 3: On with the Show!
 (1929) (the first all-talking color feature), Gold Diggers of Broadway (1929), The Show of Shows (1929), Sally (1929), The Vagabond King (1930), Follow Thru (1930), Golden Dawn (1930), Hold Everything (1930), The Rogue Song (1930), Song of the Flame (1930), Song of the West (1930), The Life of the Party (1930), Sweet Kitty Bellairs (1930), Bride of the Regiment (1930), Mamba (1930), Whoopee!
 (1930), King of Jazz (1930), Under a Texas Moon (1930), Bright Lights (1930), Viennese Nights (1930), Woman Hungry (1931), Kiss Me Again (1931) and Fifty Million Frenchmen (1931).

-In addition, scores of features were released with Technicolor sequences.
+In addition, many feature films were released with Technicolor sequences.
 Numerous short subjects were also photographed in Technicolor Process 3, including the first color sound cartoons by producers such as Ub Iwerks and Walter Lantz.
 Song of the Flame became the first color movie to use a widescreen process (using a system known as Vitascope, which used 65mm film).

 In 1931, an improvement of Technicolor Process 3 was developed that removed grain from the Technicolor film, resulting in more vivid and vibrant colors.
 This process was first used on a Radio Picture entitled The Runaround (1931).
 The new process not only improved the color but also removed specks (that looked like bugs) from the screen, which had previously blurred outlines and lowered visibility.
 This new improvement along with a reduction in cost (from 8.85 cents to 7 cents per foot) led to a new color revival.

 Warner Bros. took the lead once again by producing three features (out of an announced plan for six features): Manhattan Parade (1932), Doctor X (1932) and Mystery of the Wax Museum (1933).
 Radio Pictures followed by announcing plans to make four more features in the new process.
 Only one of these, Fanny Foley Herself (1931), was actually produced.
 Although Paramount Pictures announced plans to make eight features and Metro-Goldwyn-Mayer promised two color features, these never materialized.
 This may have been the result of the lukewarm reception to these new color pictures by the public.
 Two independently produced features were also made with this improved Technicolor process: Legong: Dance of the Virgins (1934) and Kliou the Tiger (1935).